Its the rarest combination. Trying to get your wide feet into a ski boot that will allow you to go and explore the

-Lightweight, Efficient and burly enough for solid skiing, the Hoji Series of boots are one of the best out of the box wide available for ski touring.
+Lightweight, Efficient and burly enough for solid skiing, the Hoji Pro boots are one of the best out of the box wide available for ski touring.
 With a 103.5mm last it is basically ready to go into the backcountry right away.
 Generous fit and great well thought out design from Dynafit.
 Built to withstand the free ride terrain that Eric puts them through, they are a solid construction and at 1450g, likely one of the most solid skiing and easy transitioning boots blend for you to get into some ski touring.